40 of the Top Christmas Gifts Over the Years!

 8.)
 1965 – Operation

 Operation was invented in 1964 by an industrial design student.
-He sold his rights and was produces by Milton Bradley.
+He sold his rights and was produced by Milton Bradley.
 You get to “operate” on “Cavity Sam” with tweezers and try not to touch the edge of the openings.
-If you do touch the edge, a loud buzzing and right light flashes on the patient’s nose.
-It is currently created by Hasbro.
+If you feel the border, a loud buzzing and right light flashes on the patient’s nose.
+Hasbro currently creates it.

 9.)
 1967 – Battleship

-Battleship originally was a pencil and paper game, dating back from World War I, in the 1930’s.
+Battleship was originally a pencil and paper game, dating back to World War I in the 1930s.
 In 1967, the board game was released by Milton Bradley.
-To play the game, you need to guess where the other player’s fleet ships are set up and set yours up strategically to not get sunk.
+To play the game, you need to guess where the other player’s fleet ships are set up and set yours up strategically so as not to get sunk.
 To destroy your opponent’s fleet is the objective of the game.
-Today there has been electronic versions, video games and even a movie has been created.
+Today, electronic versions of video games and even movies have been created.

 10.)
 1967 – Lite-Brite

 Originally, Lite-Brite was marketed in 1967.
-It is a lighted box with colored, small pegs that light up and can create a picture.
-While creating pictures you can use a template or create your own lighted up masterpiece.
+It is a lighted box with small colored pegs that light up and can create a picture.
+While creating images, you can use a template or create your lighted-up masterpiece.

 11.)
 1968 – Hot Wheels

 Mattel made Hot Wheels in 1968.
 They are a brand of die-cast toy cars.
-Originally, they were created for young children but have become popular to young and adult collectors.
+Initially, they were created for young children but have become popular with young and adult collectors.
 Mattel even started producing race tracks, sold separately.

 12.)
 1971 -UNO

 UNO was developed in 1971 by Merle Robbins in a suburb of Cincinnati.
-He took $8,000 and made 5,000 copies of the game made.
+He took $8,000 and made 5,000 copies of the game.
 He sold the game to local businesses.
-Eventually he sold the rights to UNO to a group for $50,000 plus royalties of 10 cents per game.
-In 1992, that group became a part of the Mattel’s family of companies.
+Eventually, he sold the rights to UNO to a group for $50,000 plus 10 cents per game royalties.
+In 1992, that group became a part of Mattel’s family of companies.

 13.)
 1974 – Tonka Toy Trucks

 Tonka has been a favorite for over 70 years.
-A producer of toy trucks the company is known for its steel construction type trucks and machinery.
+The company produces toy trucks known for its steel construction-type trucks and machinery.

 14.)
 1974 – Connect Four

-The game, Connect 4, was first sold in 1974.
+The game Connect 4 was first sold in 1974.
 Two players take turns putting their color disks into the grid.
-The winner is the first to get four in a row horizontally, vertically or diagonally of their own color.
+The winner is the first to get four in a row horizontally, vertically, or diagonally of their color.

 15.)
 1975 – Pet Rock